• Home

 Q. What are “associated edit checks”?

-Close to a quarter of this year’s revisions are classified as associated edit checks.
 These are “flags” that will be incorporated into the NTDS Validator, which your registry software uses to check data before you submit it to the NTDB.

 It is your software vendor’s responsibility to incorporate Validator edit checks into your registry system.
 You do not need to do anything with these revisions.
 However, understanding them will reinforce your knowledge of the updated NTDS definitions.